engyasin/engyasin.github.io/posts/reinforcement-learning-with-bells-and-whistles.md

 </tr>
 <tr>
 <td colspan='2' style="text-align: center;border: 1px solid black">
-Input to both functions should be a list of creation functions of environments (for ex. with `lambda`).
+Input to both functions should be a list of creation functions of environments (e.g., using a lambda function).
 </td>
 </tr>
 <tr >